-1. The purpose of this policy is to ensure compliance with data protection law in the UK (the General Data Protection Regulation and related EU and national legislation).
+1. The purpose of this policy is to ensure compliance with data protection law in the UK: the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018.
 Data protection law applies to the processing (collection, storage, use and transfer) of personal information (data and other personal identifiers) about data subjects (living identifiable individuals).

 2. Under data protection law, the College is identified as a data controller and as such is subject to a range of legal obligations.
 For clarity, the University of Cambridge and the other Colleges in Cambridge are separate data controllers, with their own policies and procedures.
 Sharing of personal information between the University and the Colleges is covered by a formal data sharing protocol.